Mihovska/cucumber-js-selenium-webdriver-google-calendar/README.md

     Running "exec:run_cucumber_tests" (exec) task

     Feature: Login to my Calendar

       In order to use my calendar
       As a registered user
       I want to sign in to my Google Calendar
       So that I can check events and meetings

-      Scenario: Login with valid credentials                       # features/login.feature:6 Given I am on the Google Calendar login page               # features/login.feature:7 When I fill in "Email" with "apptestautomation7@gmail.com" # features/login.feature:8 And I press "Next"                                         # features/login.feature:9
+   Scenario: Login with valid credentials                         # features/login.feature:6
-        And I fill in "Password" with "Nighthawk_f22"              # features/login.feature:10
+    ✔ When I fill in e-mail with "apptestautomation7@gmail.com"   # features/login.feature:7
-        And I press "Next"                                         # features/login.feature:11
+    ✔ When I fill in Password with "Nighthawk_f22"                # features/login.feature:8
-        Then I should be redirected to my profile page             # features/login.feature:12
+    ✔ Then I should be redirected to my profile page              # features/login.feature:9

     1 scenario (1 passed)
-    6 steps (6 passed)
+    3 steps (3 passed)

     Done, without errors.